elves/elvish.io/src/ref/edit.md

 *This document is incomplete.*

+# Prompts

+The left and right prompts can be customized by assigning functions to `$edit:prompt` and `$edit:rprompt`.
+Their outputs are used as prompts.

+# edit:styled

+TBD

 # Modes and Submodules

 The Elvish editor has different **modes**, and exactly one mode is active at